rkumar0322/KVStore/report.md

 eau2 system is a distributed key-value store which stores key-value pairs.
 Every node in the networks keeps track of its own key value stores, and they are able to get access to other nodes inside the application.

 # Architecture
+- The application class is the user-level interface which will used for reading, storing, retrieving and writing data.

 # Implementation
 ## Dataframe